 Even if you can deduct the majority of interest you are paying on your student loan, you should consider how much money you are losing each month because you have the payment.
-If you invest it in a mutual fund, you can be earning high-interest rates on your investment.
+If you invest it in a mutual fund, you can be earning returns on your investment.
 Even if you are not paying interest, you are losing the earning potential of the amount of your payment each month.
 You should also consider the opportunity cost you are losing because you have the monthly payment.
 You might be able to save more quickly towards your down payment on a home if you did not have the monthly obligation or you may be able to open your own business or work towards other goals if you did not have to worry about the debt.
 Without a loan payment, you may be able to take bigger risks than you would otherwise.
 Your student loans may be holding you back from doing the things you really want to.
 Your student loan payments may be stopping you from saving up for your dream vacation or taking the next step in your financial plan.

 Many people who are overwhelmed by student loan debt hope that bankruptcy may offer a solution to their problem.
 However, if you declare bankruptcy, you still must pay your student loans back.
 The only way to avoid this is to become permanently disabled or to die.
 If you hit a spell of bad luck, it is that much harder to get back on top of things with student loan payments.
 Once you pay your student loans off early, you will be much better equipped to deal with financial crises in your life.